Ghani’s tweet: It’s ‘gross interference’ in Pak affairs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Meanwhile, taking exception to the Afghan President Ashraf Ghani’s tweet about alleged violence perpetrated against protesters in the KP and Balochistan, National Assembly Speaker Asad Qaiser on Thursday termed it highly irresponsible, outrageous, gross interference in the internal affairs of Pakistan and against the norms of internationally-recognised principles of inter-state relations.
+Meanwhile, taking exception to the Afghan President Ashraf Ghani’s tweet about alleged violence perpetrated against protesters in the KP and Balochistan, National Assembly Speaker Asad Qaiser Thursday termed it highly irresponsible, outrageous, gross interference in the internal affairs of Pakistan and against the norms of internationally recognised principles of inter-state relations.

 In a statement, Asad said such indiscretions could affect efforts currently underway to create bonhomie between the two countries.